-Yes...and I say that with a sigh, because I know at $9.99 a month, you might not take it seriously.
+Yes…and I say that with a sigh, because I know paying $40 for full access, you might not take it seriously.

 As a voice teacher, I think Singdaptive is selling themselves way too short.
 Just think about it – where can you find such an extended list of master voice teachers teaching you at the same platform?
 You don’t even have that at traditional music schools – not at that scale!